trofi/trofi.github.io.gen/posts/305-fuzzing-duperemove.md

 within `list_for_each_entry()` loop and is destroyed before we exit the loop.

-The is a bit of logic that tries to track if we are in the last element of the loop to make sure we clean up properly.
+There is a bit of logic that tries to track if we are in the last element of the loop to make sure we clean up properly.

 From a quick glance I was not able to figure out why `duperemove` crashes on my input.
 What is worse: running `duperemove` with